 1. Osquery from Facebook

-An operating system is made accessible as a high-performance relational database via osquery.
+An operating system is made accessible as a high-performance relational database via query.
 You may now create SQL-based queries to investigate operating system data.
-SQL tables are used by osquery to represent abstract ideas like hardware events, loaded kernel modules, open network connections, running processes, browser plugins, and file hashes.
+SQL tables are used to represent abstract ideas like hardware events, loaded kernel modules, open network connections, running processes, browser plugins, and file hashes.

 2. Metasploit Framework – from Rapid7